Eastland Mall (Columbus, Ohio): History

+Decline and eventual closing

+Ever since the old Lazarus building closed down and was left vacant in 2006, the mall, and Hamilton Road corridor, began a steady decline, despite being a major shopping center up until the mid-2010s.

 In March 2015, the mall was reportedly sold for $9.25 million.
 Earlier that year in January, J. C. Penney announced the closure of its existing store.
 It closed in May 2015.

 On January 4, 2017, Macy's announced that its Eastland Mall store would close.
 The store closed in March 2017, leaving Sears as Eastland's only remaining anchor.

 On June 6, 2017, Sears announced that its Eastland Mall store would close by early September, leaving the mall entirely without anchor stores.

 Conditions at the mall declined drastically in its final years of operation, resulting in several health and safety code violations.
 In 2019, City Code Enforcement had begun issuing violations to Eastland Mall Holdings LLC for poor maintenance of the parking lot, structural issues, and zoning noncompliance.
 As these issues persisted and the mall continued to deteriorate, city officials had filed a case against Eastland Mall Holdings LLC in April 2021.
 In the court case held in June 2022, Eastland Mall LLC property manager Nihal Weerasinghe had admitted to various maintenance issues, including up to 1,200 potholes in the parking lot.
-On Monday, June 13 2022, Judge Stephanie Mingo had officially declared Eastland Mall a public nuisance.
-She ordered the mall's owners to make repairs to bring Eastland Mall to compliance.
-The case will go back to court on September 22, 2022.
-If the progress made on the mall is still deemed to be unsatisfactory by then, the City of Columbus will make its own repairs at the owner's expense, and possibly even demolish the property.
+On June 13, 2022, Judge Stephanie Mingo officially declared Eastland Mall a public nuisance and ordered the mall's owners to make repairs to bring Eastland to compliance.
+The case went back to court on September 22.